Help for Intended Parents and IVF Surrogates – Life Insurances timeline

 - The earlier you contact us to start our process, the greater the chance we can get your insurances in place quickly and manage any unexpected delays.

-That’s a crucial question that gets to the heart of this unique journey.
-While in a normal circumstance life insurance is a personal matter, in a surrogacy arrangement, you have created a situation of profound mutual dependence.
-You have a significant financial and emotional interest in the surrogate's well-being.
-This insurance isn't for her family's benefit—it's for yours.
-It's a financial safety net to protect your investment and the future you are building, acknowledging the significant risks she is taking on your behalf.
-It’s a fundamental part of your duty of care in this process.
+In an altruistic surrogacy arrangement, you have created a situation of profound mutual dependence.
+While the surrogate provides the incredible gift of life, the Intended Parents have a significant financial and emotional interest in her well-being.
+This insurance acts as a financial safety net to protect your investment and the future you are building, acknowledging the significant risks she is taking on your behalf.

-The chart is very clear about arranging insurance before embryo transfer.
-Why can't we wait until we have a confirmed pregnancy?
+Why can't we wait until we have a confirmed pregnancy to arrange insurance?

-It’s a common thought, but waiting is one of the most significant risks you can take.
-The insurance underwriting process can take months, and if any health complications arise during the IVF process or early pregnancy, your surrogate could become uninsurable overnight.
+Waiting is a significant risk.
+The insurance underwriting process can take months, and if any health complications—such as high blood pressure or gestational diabetes—arise during the IVF process or early pregnancy, your surrogate could become uninsurable overnight.
 By securing the policy before the medical procedures begin, you lock in her insurability based on her current health.
-Acting early transforms the insurance from a gamble into a guarantee, ensuring the protection is firmly in place before the moment of highest risk even begins.

-This is about ensuring the promise you are making to your future child can be kept, no matter what.
-Imagine what would happen if one or both of you were to pass away during the pregnancy.
-Who would raise your child?
-How would they be provided for?
-Having your own personal life insurance in place means that the financial resources will be there to support your child's upbringing according to your wishes.
-It ensures that the emotional and financial plan for your child's entire life is secure before they are even born.
+This is about ensuring the promise you are making to your future child can be kept.
+If an Intended Parent passes away during the pregnancy, the financial resources must be there to support the child's upbringing.
+Establishing your own "Sovereign" life insurance early ensures that the emotional and financial plan for your child's entire life is secure before they are even born.

-I completely understand that perspective.
-The surrogacy journey is financially and emotionally demanding.
-However, you have to view this insurance not as an optional extra, but as a non-negotiable foundation for the entire process.
-The cost of the insurance premiums is minuscule when compared to the potentially catastrophic financial and emotional costs of something going wrong without a safety net.
-It is the most responsible and caring step you can take to protect your surrogate, your future child, and yourselves from the unthinkable but essential "what ifs."
+Insurance is a non-negotiable foundation for the surrogacy process.
+The cost of premiums is minuscule compared to the potentially catastrophic financial and emotional costs of a medical crisis without a safety net.
+It is the most responsible step you can take to protect your surrogate, your future child, and yourselves from the unthinkable "what ifs."

 #LoveTakesAction